 This Apple manual was written, edited, and produced on a desktop publishing system using Apple Macintosh computers and QuarkXPress.
-Proof pages were created on Apple LaserWriter printers and on the QMS and Tektronix color printers.
+Technical illustrations were drawn in AdobeTM Illustrator; screen shots were created and modified with system software, ExposurePro, Aldus SuperPaint, and Adobe Photoshop.
+Proof pages were created on Apple LaserWriter printers and on QMS and Tektronix color printers.
 Final pages were output directly to separated film on a PostScriptTM-driven imagesetter.
-Cover art was produced with Adobe Photoshop.
-Technical illustrations were drawn with Adobe Illustrator; screen shots were created and modified with system software, Exposure Pro, and Aldus SuperPaint.

-Text type is Apple's corporate font, a condensed version of Garamond.
+Text type is Times®, display type is Helvetica® Narrow, and cover type is Apple Garamond, Apple's corporate font.
 Ornaments are custom symbols designed for Apple Computer.

-$PostScript, the \ LaserWriter\ page-description\ language, was\ developed\ by\ Adobe\ Systems\ Incorporated.$
+$PostScript, the \ LaserWriter\ page-description\ language,\ was\ developed\ by\ Adobe\ Systems\ Incorporated.$